haroohie-club/ChokuretsuTranslationBuild/README.md

 Because NitroPacker is only available on Windows, the ROM can only be built on Windows.
 This will change in the future when NitroPacker is updated to be cross-plat and open source.

 ## Setup
-Clone the [strings repo](https://github.com/haroohie-club/ChokuretsuTranslationStrings) and [assets repo]([HaruhiChokuretsuCLI](https://github.com/haroohie-club/ChokuretsuTranslationAssets).
+Clone the [strings repo](https://github.com/haroohie-club/ChokuretsuTranslationStrings) and [assets repo](https://github.com/haroohie-club/ChokuretsuTranslationAssets).
 Both of these are private at the moment, so if you want to contribute, you should get in touch with us.

 Copy your ROM inside the root and name it `original.nds`, then run `setup.ps1`.
 This will copy the necessary files in the correct folders.

-Finally, you must set up environment variables for devkitPro.
+Finally, you must set up environment variables for devkitARM.
 Specifically, you will need to set:

 * `DEVKITPRO` &ndash; the path to your devkitPro directory
 * `DEVKITARM` &ndash; the path to your devkitARM installation